-East Inner has a significant number of residential units within the floodplain, increasing the overall risk of flooding.
+North Inner has a significant number of residential units within the floodplain, resulting in a high flood risk.

 ENVIRONMENTAL JUSTICE & SUSTAINABILITY

 URBAN HEAT

 The five measures included within the Environmental Justice metric of the Equitable Growth Framework focused on aspects of the built environment and were available during development of the Comprehensive Plan.
 Since the Plan was adopted, the City has gained access to Land Surface Temperature (LST) data which measures the temperature of the Earth's surface as measured by satellites.
 This information helps to identify areas exposed to extreme urban heat conditions which may increase a community's health risks, such as heat stroke.